-Have you seen some black spots on your bed – well these are definitely not bed bug feces.
-Sure bed bugs will leave stains that’re tiny and bright – but they’ll appear in a line.
+Have you seen some black spots on your bed – well, these don’t bed bug feces?
+Sure, bed bugs will leave tiny and bright stains – but they’ll appear in a line.

-The tiny blood stain are from hosts blood – the bed bugs drop the blood from their mouths as they move from harbor-age.
+The tiny bloodstain is from hosts’ blood – the bed bugs drop the blood from their mouths as they move from harbor-age.
 Thus, the blood is undigested and hence will be brighter than bed bug feces.

-Also, you may notice larger bright red stains (equally on the sheets) that’re irregularly shaped.
+You may also notice more significant bright red stains (equally on the sheets) that’s irregularly shaped.
 These stains occur when you crush the bed bugs after they’ve taken their fresh blood meal.

 Further, some blood spots may happen when you crash the bed bugs as you turn and twist in your sleep.
 However, any other tiny black spots on your sheets may be from fleas.